Louisville Joint Stock Land Bank v. Radford: Decision

 Justice Brandeis wrote for a unanimous Court in invalidating the Frazier–Lemke Act, holding that this act unfairly deprived the bank of private property without just compensation, in violation of the Fifth Amendment.

 The Court had upheld a similar law in Home Building & Loan Ass'n v.
 Blaisdell, but the Court distinguished that case because the owner of the government contract in Blaisdell was able to apply for repayment on the government's debt to them.

 The Court cited W.B.
 Worthen Co. v.
 Kavanaugh (1935) where the Court had held unconstitutional provisions of state legislation similar to the Frazier–Lemke Act, stating in that case that turning a mortgage into an undesirable investment for the mortgagee is an act of oppression by the government.
 The Court reversed the Circuit Court's decision, ruling that the Frazier–Lemke Act was unconstitutional in violation of the Fifth Amendment.
 "The Fifth Amendment," Brandeis declared, "commands that however great the Nation's need, private property shall not be thus taken over without just compensation."

+However, the Supreme Court would not entirely rule against the policies which had been enforced under the Frazier Lemke Farm Bankruptcy Act, and recommended that the law could be re-enacted if it were fixed in a way which respected creditor property rights.

 Reaction

 Along with Humphrey's Executor v.
 United States and A.L.A.
 Schechter Poultry Corp. v.
 United States, both decided in 1935, this Court decision was a major setback for the Roosevelt administration's New Deal program.
 Roosevelt became distressed upon learning the unanimity of these three court decisions.
 However, this would also be one of the few occasions where the court's three liberal judges agreed to overrule some of the New Deal legislation.
 The worst of Roosevelt's problems from the Supreme Court came from other decisions where Justice Owen Roberts sided with the court's four conservative justices to override other New Deal legislation.
 Roosevelt's setbacks with the Supreme Court eventually led to his attempt to pack the court.

+In response to the Radford ruling, Congress soon afterwards re-enacted a new version of the Frazier–Lemke Farm Bankruptcy Act.
+The revised law, dubbed the "Farm Mortgage Moratorium Act," lowered the moratorium requirement for delaying foreclosure of a bankrupt farmer's property to a three-year period, in contrast to the previous five-year period.

 After the end of the Lochner era, the court upheld an updated version of the law that the court interpreted as less of an infringement of the creditors' rights in Wright v.
 Vinton Branch.

+An attempt made by Frazier-Lemke Act co-sponsor William Lemke to re-pass the original Frazier-Lemke Farm Bankruptcy Act in Congress as the refashioned, and even more sweeping, Frazier-Lemke Farm Refinance Act would be thwarted by President Roosevelt, which triggered Lemke's decision to run against Roosevelt in the 1936 United States presidential election on the ticket of the Charles Coughlin-led Union Party.